 Understanding Social Anxiety

-• fear of being judged, criticised, or embarrassed
+• Fear of being judged, criticised, or embarrassed in front of others

-• avoidance of social interactions, groups, or speaking situations
+• Avoiding social interactions, groups, or public speaking

-• physical symptoms such as blushing, sweating, shaking, or a racing heart
+• Physical symptoms like blushing, sweating, shaking, or a racing heart

-• difficulty making eye contact or speaking up
+• Difficulty making eye contact or speaking up in conversations

 Social Anxiety in Adults

-Adults with social anxiety may feel confident in some areas of life but experience significant distress in social, professional, or performance-based situations.
-Many continue to participate despite high internal anxiety.
+Adults with social anxiety may appear confident in some areas of life but experience significant distress in social, professional, or performance situations.

-At Chrysalis Psychology & Wellbeing, we help adults build confidence, reduce self-focused attention, and develop more flexible responses in social situations.
+At Chrysalis Psychology & Wellbeing, we use a range of individual therapy techniques to help adults build confidence, reduce self-focused attention, and develop more flexible responses in social situations.

 Social Anxiety in Children and Young People

 Children and adolescents with social anxiety may appear quiet, withdrawn, or reluctant to engage.
-Their anxiety is often misinterpreted as disinterest or behaviour.
+Their anxiety is often misinterpreted as disinterest.

 Families and educators may notice:

-At Chrysalis Psychology & Wellbeing, we support young people to understand social anxiety, develop social confidence, and build coping skills in a supportive and developmentally appropriate way.
+At Chrysalis Psychology & Wellbeing, we support young people to understand social anxiety, develop social confidence, and build coping skills in a supportive way.

-How Chrysalis Psychology & Wellbeing Supports Social Anxiety
+How Chrysalis Psychology & Wellbeing Helps With Social Anxiety

 Our approach is practical, evidence-informed, and collaborative.
 Support may include: